natenka/pyneng-book-en/docs/source/book/20_jinja2/2_example.rst

 * **FileSystemLoader** - a loader that allows working with a file system

-  * the path to the directory where templates are located is specified here
+  * path to directory where templates are located is specified here
   * in this case template is in *template* directory

 * **Environment** - a class for describing environment parameters.
-In this case only the loader is specified, but you can specify how to process the template
+In this case only loader is specified, but you can specify how to process a template

-Note that the template is now in **templates** directory.
+Note that template is now in **templates** directory.